 Once just a haven for intrepid backpackers, nowadays Thailand is one of the most-visited tourist destinations in the world.
-Different parts of Thailand cater to different crowds—from wide-eyed adventurers at the start of a big journey to throngs of package tourists on a lazy holiday.
+Different parts of Thailand cater to different crowds—from wide-eyed adventurers at the start of a Thailand backpacking trip to throngs of package tourists on a lazy holiday.

 That means to get the experience you’re looking for you have to know where to go!

-Yep, there’s the island of Koh Phi Phi, the Full Moon Party, or Bangkok’s tourist street of Khao San; these places get mentioned every time.
-They can be fun, even though they’re a little tacky and overhyped.
+Yep, there are the island of Koh Phi Phi, the Full Moon Party, or Bangkok’s tourist street of Khao San; these places get mentioned every time.
+They can be fun, even though they’re a little tacky and overhyped!

-But there’s much more to Thailand, and in this guide I will try to highlight some other best places to visit, a few places to avoid, and give you some general Thailand travel tips.
+But there’s much more to Thailand, and in this guide I will try to highlight some other best places to go in Thailand, a few places to avoid, and give you some general tips for travelling Thailand.

-To be honest, if you’ve already lived with goat herders in Kazakhstan or battled frostbite on Mt Everest, then maybe Thailand is not quite adventurous enough for you.
-But if you’re just looking for something fun and exotic, then it’s the perfect country to visit.
+I think Thailand is one of the greatest starter countries for travelling.
+If you’ve already lived with goat herders in Kazakhstan or battled frostbite on Mt Everest, then maybe Thailand is too easy or not quite adventurous enough for you.
+But if you’re just looking for somewhere fun and exotic, with amazing food and beautiful tropical beaches, then it’s the perfect country to visit.

 Where to go in Thailand

 The map below shows some of the top travel destinations.
 While it can always be fun to go off the beaten track, most people will inevitably end up in many of these places:

 When creating your route, it’s a good idea to go to the north first.
 You will find more cultural and natural attractions there, and many people think it’s nice to tick these off the list before heading to the coast.
 If you go to the southern beaches straight away, you might just get stuck in a hammock and not do anything else!